williewheeler/kite/README.md

 </beans:beans>
 ```

+[**NOTE:** The rate-limiter doesn't actually perform any rate-limiting yet.
+It just does a pass-through.
+I'll fix this
+when I get the chance.]

 Second, you'll need to annotate the service methods.
 I'm assuming a transactional service here, though that's not
 required: